CopadoSolutions/CopadoIntegrations/README.md

 Once everything is setup, you can press the "Sync External User Stories" button.

+# Required customisations to get started
-We recommend that the User Story Status picklist values match that of your external system.
+1) The User Story Status picklist values should match those of your external system.
+2) The JIRA remote site setting contains a domain that needs to be changed.